-Our results indicated that our people reported an overall higher level of engagement, performance enablement and manager effectiveness than the global norms our outside provider maintains from the survey results it gathers from numerous other clients.
+Our results indicated that our people reported an overall higher level of engagement, performance enablement and manager effectiveness than the global norms.
 In all cases, our top quartile of most engaged employees demonstrated significantly higher results than the top quartile of the global norms.
-Our results generally also improved over the results from our own 2010 survey.
+Our Employee Engagement Index, which measures the percentage of survey respondents reporting high levels of engagement with the firm and their work here reached 73% as measured in 2012, our most recent engagement survey.

-While we were pleased with the results, we are developing and intend to implement various actions to address those specific areas where the data indicated room for improvement or possible concerns.
-In any event, we believe that the quality of our people, and their commitment to our organization and providing a high level of service to our clients, provides us with an important differentiator within the markets in which we operate.
+While we were pleased with the results, we are developing and intend to implement various actions to address specific areas where the data indicated room for improvement or possible concerns.
+For example, while engagement for new hires increased, scores for our most tenured employees declined.
+Additionally, we recognize that our communication and response to survey feedback could improve.
+In any event, we believe that the quality of our people, and their commitment to our organization and to providing a high level of service to our clients, provides us with an important differentiator within the markets in which we operate.